2025–26 Czech Women's First League

-The 2025–26 Czech Women's First League is the 33rd season of the Czech Republic's top-tier football league for women.
+The 2025–26 Czech Women's First League was the 33rd season of the Czech Republic's top-tier football league for women.
 Slavia Prague are the defending champions.

 Format

 The eight teams played each other twice for a total of 14 matches per team.
 After that the top four teams played a championship round for another six matches per team.
 The bottom placed four teams played the relegation round.
 The champions and runners-up qualify for the 2026–27 UEFA Women's Champions League.